madstercoder7/CryptNest/README.md

 ```

 5. **Configure Environment Variables**
+Create a .env file in your project root and add:
 ```bash
 SECRET_KEY=your_secret_key_here
 ADMIN_MAIL=admins_gmail_id
 APP_PASSWORD=admins_gmail_app_password
 ```

+ADMIN_MAIL should be the Gmail address you own and control (used as the sender of intrusion alerts).

+APP_PASSWORD must be the app password for the same Gmail account set in ADMIN_MAIL.

 APP_PASSWORD can be created here https://myaccount.google.com/apppasswords, only if the admin here has 2FA enabled